This section describes an availability zone and region as used for stretch clusters.

 Availability zones can either be two distinct data centers in a metro distance, or two safety or fire sectors (data halls) in the same large-scale data center.

 Regions are in two distinct locations - for example, region A can be in San Francisco and region B in Los Angeles (LAX).
-The distance between regions can be rather large.
+Distance between regions can be larger than the distance beween availability zones.
 The latency between regions must be less than 150 ms.